zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 # get the step that was executed first
 first_step = steps[0]

-# or get a specific step by its name
+# or get a specific step by its invocation ID
 step = run.get_step(step="first_step")
 ```

 {% hint style="info" %}
-The step `name` refers to the pipeline attribute which might differ from the actual step implementation name.
+If you're only calling each step once inside your pipeline, the **invocation ID** will be the same as the name of your step.
+For more complex
+pipelines, check out [this page](../advanced-guide/configure-steps-pipelines.md#using-a-custom-step-invocation-id) to learn more about the
+invocation ID.
 {% endhint %}

 {% hint style="warning" %}